FindMySchool LogoFindMySchool

 Headteacher Shona Buck, who took up the position in September 2022, brings fresh energy to an institution with deep roots.
 Buck became the school's 28th head.
 Staff turnover is notably low, indicating stability and long-term commitment to the school's mission.
 The atmosphere students describe is one of mutual support and genuine academic engagement.
 Parents consistently praise the pastoral care, and the community is often described as close-knit: friendships form quickly, people tend to know one another across year groups, and pupils look out for each other.
 The overwhelming message from families is that Caistor stands head and shoulders above other Lincolnshire grammar schools, hence the clamour for places.

-In 2024, 59% of GCSE entries achieved grades 9-7, compared to the England average of 54%.
-An Attainment 8 score of 71.1 sits well above the England average.
-The English Baccalaureate (EBacc) is a genuine focus, with 81% of pupils achieving grades 5 or above across the full suite of subjects.
-Progress 8 value-added is consistently positive, with 2024 showing a score of 0.68, indicating pupils make well-above-average progress from their starting points.
+In the 2024-25 / 2025 dataset, 56.9% of GCSE entries achieved grades 9-7.
+An Attainment 8 score of 69.8 is very high, and Progress 8 is 0.68, indicating pupils make well-above-average progress from their starting points.
+The English Baccalaureate (EBacc) is a genuine focus, with 78.7% of pupils achieving grades 5 or above across the full suite of subjects and 94.7% entered for EBacc.
 The school ranks 1st among all schools in Market Rasen for GCSE outcomes, which is unsurprising given its selective entry.
-With a pass rate of 93% at grades 5+ in both English and mathematics (far above the England average), and nearly universal entry into the full English Baccalaureate, students here achieve not just high grades but breadth of attainment.
+With 89.4% achieving grades 5+ in both English and mathematics, and very high entry into the full English Baccalaureate, students here achieve not just high grades but breadth of attainment.

 England ranks and key metrics (where available)